servalproject/batphone/CURRENT-RELEASE.md

    [batphone issue #86][].

  * All "True Believer" supporters of the [Speak Freely crowdfunding campaign][] are now listed on the new "Help" - "Credits" screen.
-XXX

  * Code quality has improved, closing various memory leaks and potential SQL injection vulnerabilities.